jodaz/speedstudy/log.md

 ### Day 3: January 24, Wednesday

-**Today's progress**: Finally started the HTML/CSS course from Shay Howe.
+**Today's progress**: Finally started the HTML/CSS book from Shay Howe.
 Practice Portuguese and also finished college homework.

 **Thoughts**: Right now, I'm so tired.
 Was a very hard day, with many unfortunately incidents but I was able to do code and learn a little.